adobe/react-spectrum/examples/s2-next-macros/README.md

 export default nextConfig;
 ```

 To use the spectrum-theme via macros, pass your styles object to the style() macro and set the result as a new function.
 This new function or style() should be used within a className prop to style your html elements.
-Use the css prop on React Spectrum components.
+Use the styles prop on React Spectrum components.

 In the page.tsx file this is done inline via the className prop to create three columns of components, the buttons and dialogs, the form elements, and inline alerts.
 The following is the outer wrapper for these columns with CSS defined via Styles.